 - Occupational health and safety interventions, including regulatory approaches, programs, and management systems, are key strategies for reducing worker injury and illness.

-- Certificate of Recognition (COR) audit program to assess how participation has affected firms’ claim rates and health and safety experience.
+- Certificate of Recognition (COR) audit programs use voluntary audit-based certification as a way of recognizing or encouraging effective OHS practices.
 COR programs provide premium rebates to employers who meet certain occupational health and safety management benchmarks or who have implemented a return to work program for injured workers.

 Watch an interview with Chris McLeod, filmed by the Journal of Commerce at the BC Road Builders and Heavy Construction Association Fall Conference 2015, on the results of the COR evaluation.

-Watch a plain language video produced by the Institute for Work & Health explaining the main findings of the COR evaluation.
+Watch a plain language video produced by the Institute for Work & Health explaining the main findings of the BC COR evaluation.

 An audit-based occupational health and safety recognition program: Does certification lead to lower firm work-injury rates?

 Based on research presented in McLeod C, Quirke W, McLeod K, Aderounmu A. Evaluating the effect of an audit-based occupational health and safety recognition program on firm work-injury rates in British Columbia, Canada, 2003-2016: a matched difference-in-difference approach.
 Final Report to WorkSafeBC.
 Vancouver: Partnership for Work, Health and Safety; 2018.
 [Full report available by request only.]

 McLeod C. Ontario Infrastructure Health and Safety Association OCGA Leadership Day.
 Mississauga, ON: Feb.
 19, 2016.

 An audit-based occupational health and safety recognition program: Is certification associated with lower firm work-injury rates?

 Research brief [299 KB]